MMM-CalendarExt2/MMM-CalendarExt2/docs/Localization.md

 ],
 ```

-## change date and dateTime Format to relative humanized.
+## change date and dateTime Format to relative humanized
 ```js
 views: [
   ...